by Bruce Wells | Sep 29, 2025 | This Week in Petroleum History

 The third East Texas well was completed 25 miles north of Rusk County’s already famous October 1930 Daisy Bradford No. 3 well drilled by Columbus Marion “Dad” Joiner northwest of Henderson (and southeast New London, site of a tragic 1937 school explosion).

 Moncrief’s oil discovery came 15 miles north of the Lou Della Crim No. 1 well, drilled three days after Christmas, on “Mama” Crim’s farm about nine miles from the Joiner well.
+At first, the distances between these “wildcat” discoveries convinced geologists, petroleum engineers (and experts at the large oil companies) the wells were small, separate oilfields.
+They were wrong.

 Three Wells, One Giant Oilfield

-The region’s unique history is exhibited at the East Texas Oil Museum, which opened in 1980 at Kilgore College.
-Joe White, the founding director who retired in 2014, created a museum that houses the “authentic recreation of the oil discoveries and production in the early 1930s in the largest oilfield inside U.S. boundaries.”
+The history of the petroleum industry’s gigantic oilfield has been preserved at the East Texas Oil Museum, which opened at Kilgore College in 1980.
+Joe White, the museum’s founding director, created exhibit spaces for the “authentic recreation of the oil discoveries and production in the early 1930s in the largest oilfield inside U.S. boundaries.”

 After more than half a century of major discoveries, William Alvin “Monty” Moncrief died in 1986.
 His legacy has extended beyond his good fortune in East Texas.